 Is teeth whitening at the dentist more effective than store-bought kits?

-Teeth whitening at your local dentist office provides much more benefits than just buying a store-bought teeth whitening kit and hoping it works.
-You have the added safety of having your dentist assist you with your teeth whitening process.
+Teeth whitening in our Westborough dental office can offer more benefits than just buying a store-bought teeth whitening kit and hoping it works.
+You have the added safety of having your dentist assist you with your teeth whitening process while also ensuring your teeth and gums are healthy.
 If you choose a store-bought option, we will be there to follow your progress and make sure it is working.

 Can teeth whitening damage my tooth enamel?

 Yes.
 Excessive teeth whitening can permanently damage your tooth enamel.
-You should always follow instructions and recommendations from your dentist during this process because teeth whitening materials can be strong and damaging if used improperly.
-You do not need to worry if you are following all recommendations.
+You should always follow instructions and advice from your dentist during this process.
+Teeth whitening materials can be strong and damaging if you use them incorrectly.
+You do not need to worry if you are following all instructions.

 Can I whiten dental restorations like dental veneers or dental crowns?

-No. Only tooth enamel is affected and whitened with teeth whitening.
-You can not whiten materials like porcelain or resin because of their already stain-resistant properties.
+No. The hydrogen peroxide in teeth whitening products only affects tooth enamel.
+You can not whiten materials like porcelain or resin because of their already stain-resistant traits.